Atlanta Personal Injury Lawyers

 A personal injury claim begins with filing a claim with the insurance company.
 For car accidents, you will file a claim with the at-fault driver’s insurance company, while homeowner’s or property insurance will handle slip and fall accidents.

 The insurance adjuster will contact you to go over the details of the accident and your injuries.
-Do not consent to give a recorded statement before speaking with an Atlanta personal injury attorney.
+Do not consent to give a recorded statement before speaking with an Atlanta personal injury lawyer.
 By getting a personal injury lawyer on your side at this early stage of the personal injury claim process, you can take much of the work off your hands and protect your claim from an unfair reduction or denial.

 Once the insurance company has your claim established, it is your attorney’s job to gather and present the evidence of negligence, fault, and damages.
 The evidence must show another party was negligent and therefore at fault for your injuries and damages.
 The evidence must also prove the extent and amount of your damages.

 After you have established the evidence, you will make a claim for a settlement equal to the amount of damages presented and noneconomic damages you believe apply to your claim.
 The insurance company may preempt this step with an initial settlement offer, but do not accept without consulting with your personal injury lawyer.
 The initial offer is rarely enough to cover all of your damages, and you will often have to negotiate the settlement in order to get a fair amount for your claim.

 If you cannot negotiate a fair settlement, your personal injury lawyer will then take the case to Atlanta Municipal Court in a personal injury lawsuit.
 A jury will hear the case, see the evidence proving your damages and the fault of the other party, and make a ruling on the settlement amount they feel you are due.

 Short answer is YES – It is possible to settle a lawsuit without going to court.